Zuruuh/react-calendar/CONTRIBUTING.md

 ## Installation

-Fork and clone the project locally, then install the dependencies with `bun install` and run the tests to ensure everythings works correctly (with `bun test`).
+Fork and clone the project locally, then install the dependencies with `bun install` and run the tests to ensure everything works correctly (with `bun test`).

 ## Linting & Formatting